Church on the Rock, Wasilla, Alaska

 ABOUT THE SPIRITUAL GIFTS

-The operation of the gifts of the Spirit as enumerated in 1 Corinthians 12-14, as manifested in the early Church, are intended to build and sanctify the church, demonstrate the validity of the resurrection, and confirm the power of the Gospel.
+The operation of all gifts of the Spirit as enumerated in 1 Corinthians 12-14 and Romans 12:6-8, and manifested in the early Church are ongoing today.
+They are intended to build up and sanctify the church, demonstrate the validity of the resurrection, are a sign to the unbeliever, and confirm the power of the Gospel in the world.
 The Scriptural lists of these gifts are not necessarily exhaustive, and the gifts may occur in various combinations.
 All believers are commanded to earnestly desire the manifestation of the gifts in their lives.
 These gifts always operate in harmony with the Scriptures and should never be used in violation of Biblical parameters. - Heb 2:4; Rom 1:11,12:4-8; Eph 4:16; II Tim 1:5-16; I Cor 12:1-31, 14:1-40; I Pet 4:10

 ABOUT ETERNITY

 Humanity was created to exist forever.
-We will either exist eternally separated from God by sin or in union with God through salvation.
+We will either exist eternally separated from God through un-repentance, or in union with God through salvation.
 To be eternally separated from God is to be in Hell.
 To be eternally in union with Him is eternal life in Heaven.
 Heaven and Hell are real places of eternal existence. - Jn 3:16; 2:25; I Jn 5:11-13; Rom 6:23; Rev 20:11-15

 ABOUT SALVATION

-Salvation is a gift from God to humanity.
-We can never make up for our sin by self-improvement or good works.
-Only by trusting in Jesus Christ as God's offer of forgiveness can we be saved from sin's penalty.
-Eternal life begins the moment one receives Jesus Christ into their life by faith. - Rom 5:1, 6:23; Eph 2:8, 9; Jn 1:12; 14:6; Titus 3:5; Gal 3:26
+Salvation is a free gift from God intended for and extended to all humanity.
+We could never make up for the penalty incurred by our sin through self-improvement or our good works.
+Only by trusting in the finished work of Jesus Christ as God's offer of forgiveness can we be saved from sin's penalty. - Rom 5:1, 6:23; Eph 2:8, 9; Jn 1:12; 14:6; Titus 3:5; Gal 3:26

 rod-long-DRgrzQQsJDA-unsplash